Defining “radicalism” to better combat it

 What is “radicalism”?
 Where does the term come from, and how should we understand it?
 Petteri Sulonen/Flickr, CC BY-ND

-This is how we see the terms appear radicalization, radical, radicalism, ultra, extreme sometimes used indiscriminately in the media or by politicians.
+This is how the terms come into use radicalization, radical, radicalism, ultra, extreme sometimes used indiscriminately in the media or by politicians.

 However, the legal rules governing partisan organizations can serve as a basis for establishing a practical and objective definition of the concept of political radicalism.
-We therefore propose, to better understand what we mean when we use this term, to draw on French law as a guiding framework, with the understanding that this can be extrapolated to other political-legal contexts and thus other cultural spheres—while keeping in mind that the very meaning of words extremism and extremism vary greatly depending on the context.
+We therefore propose, to better understand what we mean when we use this term, to draw on French law as a guiding framework, on the understanding that it can be extrapolated to other political and legal contexts and thus to other cultural spheres—while keeping in mind that the very meaning of words extremism and extremes vary greatly depending on the context.

 French executive

-Several restrictions are thus placed on the very existence of a party.
-The 1901 law stipulates that associations may not have “the aim of undermining the integrity of the national territory or the republican form of government.”
-The judiciary is empowered to dissolve any association that fails to meet these criteria.
+Several restrictions are thus placed on the very existence of a political party.
+The 1901 law stipulates that associations may not have “as their purpose the undermining of the integrity of the national territory or the republican form of government.”
+The judiciary has the authority to dissolve any association that fails to comply with these criteria.
 The Constitution specifies that

 “Political parties and groups contribute to the exercise of the right to vote.
 They are formed and operate freely.
 They must respect the principles of national sovereignty and democracy.”

-Nevertheless, political parties—like de jure and de facto associations that do not engage in electoral activities—remain subject to the law of January 10, 1936 (now Article L.212-1 of the Internal Security Code).
+Nevertheless, political parties—like de jure and de facto associations that do not engage in electoral activities—are still subject to the law of January 10, 1936 (now Article L.212-1 of the Internal Security Code).

 The legislative text of January 10, 1936, specified that:

-“All associations or de facto groups shall be dissolved by decree issued by the President of the Republic in the Council of Ministers if: (1) They incite armed demonstrations in the streets; (2) Or which, apart from military training societies approved by the Government and physical education and sports societies, would, by their military form and organization, resemble combat groups or private militias; (3) Or which would have as their aim to undermine the integrity of the national territory or to attack by force the republican form of government.”
+“All associations or de facto groups shall be dissolved by decree issued by the President of the Republic in the Council of Ministers if they: (1) Incite armed demonstrations in the streets; (2) Or which, apart from military training organizations approved by the Government and physical education and sports organizations, have, by virtue of their military form and organization, the character of combat groups or private militias; (3) Or which have as their purpose to undermine the integrity of the national territory or to attack, by force, the republican form of government.”

-Known for having been enacted against far-right leagues, this law was therefore not intended to regulate the electoral process but rather the entire sphere of political activism.
+Known for having been enacted against far-right leagues, this law was therefore not intended to regulate the electoral process but rather the entire spectrum of political activism.

-The ordinance of December 30, 1944, amended the law of January 10, 1936, by allowing for the prosecution of groups hindering the postwar restoration of democracy; subsequently, the supplementary law of January 5, 1951, went further by adding to the list of groups subject to prosecution those
+The ordinance of December 30, 1944, amended the law of January 10, 1936, by allowing for action against groups that hindered the process of restoring democracy after the war; subsequently, the supplementary law of January 5, 1951, went further by adding to the list of groups that could be targeted those

 Laws enacted in the aftermath of World War II

-These laws were enacted against the backdrop of a democratic system that had been traumatized and weakened by World War II.
-The development of international institutions aimed at protecting and maintaining peace reinforced such measures.
+These laws were enacted in a democratic context that had been traumatized and weakened by World War II.
+The development of international institutions aimed at protecting and maintaining peace reinforced these types of measures.

-Thus, the law of July 1, 1972, known as the “Pleven Law,” extending the 1965 United Nations International Convention, brought associations that
+Thus, the law of July 1, 1972—known as the “Pleven Law”—which extended the 1965 United Nations International Convention, brought associations that

-“would incite discrimination, hatred, or violence against a person or group of persons on the basis of their origin or their membership or non-membership in a particular ethnic group, nation, race, or religion, or would propagate ideas or theories intended to justify or encourage such discrimination, hatred, or violence.”
+“would incite discrimination, hatred, or violence against a person or group of persons on the basis of their origin or their membership in—or lack thereof—a particular ethnic group, nation, race, or religion, or would propagate ideas or theories intended to justify or encourage such discrimination, hatred, or violence.”

 The law of January 10, 1936, would eventually undergo a series of amendments beginning in the late 1980s.
-In particular, the law of September 9, 1986, following a series of attacks on the country, added groups that “engage, on French territory or from that territory, in activities aimed at provoking acts of terrorism in France or abroad.”
+In particular, the law of September 9, 1986—enacted in the wake of a series of terrorist attacks that struck the country—added groups that “engage, on French territory or from that territory, in activities aimed at provoking acts of terrorism in France or abroad.”

 The provisions of the law of January 10, 1936, were finally incorporated into the Internal Security Code (L. 212-1) in 2012.
-Under the state of emergency, the law of November 21, 2015, added to this framework the possibility of dissolving:
+Under the state of emergency, the law of November 21, 2015, expanded this framework to include the authority to dissolve:

-“by decree of the Council of Ministers, associations or de facto groups that participate in acts constituting a serious breach of public order, or whose activities facilitate or incite such acts.”
+“by decree of the Council of Ministers, associations or de facto groups that participate in acts that seriously undermine public order, or whose activities facilitate or incite such acts.”

-As early as spring 2016, the provision was applied to the association that managed the “radical” mosque in Lagny-sur-Marne (Seine-et-Marne).
+As early as the spring of 2016, the provision was applied to the association that managed the “radical” mosque in Lagny-sur-Marne (Seine-et-Marne).

 Announcement of the dissolution of the neo-Nazi splinter group Elsass Korps, INA.

-The “republican form of government,” as defined in French law, must therefore be understood as a democratic, representative, and pluralistic system of institutions.
+The “republican form of government,” as defined in French law, must therefore be understood as a representative and pluralistic democratic system of institutions.

 What the situation across the Rhine tells us

-These elements thus provide some foundations for understanding what radicalism is and, potentially, extending this understanding to the international level.
+These elements thus provide some foundations for understanding what “radicalism” is and, potentially, extending the concept to the international level.

 German law offers further perspectives here—noting that the concept of extremism in Germany refers to the intent to attack the representative democratic system.

-In this context, “radicalism” corresponds to critiques of liberalism that are embedded within the democratic sphere.
+In this context, “radicalism” corresponds to critiques of liberalism that are rooted within the democratic sphere.

-German political parties have been enshrined in the Basic Law, Germany’s Constitution, since May 8, 1949 (Article 21), and in the case law of the Federal Constitutional Court in Karlsruhe, which ensures compliance with fundamental rights.
-The Court has been called upon to clarify the role of political parties in Germany, both regarding their constitutionality and their funding mechanisms.
+German political parties are enshrined in the Basic Law, Germany’s Constitution, since May 8, 1949 (Article 21), and in the case law of the Federal Constitutional Court in Karlsruhe, which ensures compliance with fundamental rights.
+The Court has been called upon to clarify the role of political parties in Germany, both with regard to their constitutionality and their funding mechanisms.

 Members of the “Black Bloc,” a radical movement that often resorts to violence during protests.